Nardis (composition)

 "Nardis" is a composition by American jazz trumpeter Miles Davis.
 It was written in 1958, during Davis's modal period, to be played by Cannonball Adderley for the album Portrait of Cannonball.
-The piece has come to be associated with pianist Bill Evans, who performed and recorded it many times.
+The piece has come to be closely associated with pianist Bill Evans, who performed and recorded it many times throughout his career.

-Composition
+Composition and the original recording

 From 1955 to 1958, Miles Davis was leading what would come to be called his First Great Quintet.
 By 1958, the group consisted of John Coltrane on tenor saxophone, Red Garland on piano, Paul Chambers on bass, and Philly Joe Jones on drums, and had just been expanded to a sextet with the addition of Cannonball Adderley on alto saxophone.